abridged/collabland-dev/telefrens/intro.md

 ### What is Creator Pro?

 Creator Pro is the premium offering for Telefrens.
-Creators can purchase Creator Pro from the bonding curve at {[link]()}.
+Creators can purchase Creator Pro from the bonding curve at {[link] ()}.

-Creator Pro pricing will increase as more creators purchase Creator Pro, [get started now]().
+Creator Pro pricing will increase as more creators purchase Creator Pro, [get started now] ().

 #### Creator Pro Features